lit/lit.dev/packages/lit-dev-content/site/guide/composition/directives.md

 The `render()` method should return the value to render into the DOM.
 It can return any renderable value, including another `DirectiveResult`.

-In addition to referring to state on the class instance, the `render()` method can also accept arbitrary arguments passed in to the directive function:
+In addition to referring to state on the directive instance, the `render()` method can also accept arbitrary arguments passed in to the directive function:

 ```js
 const template = html`<div>${myDirective(name, rank)}</div>`